Robert Aickman: Life

 Aickman was married to literary agent and children's book author Edith Ray Gregorson (1914–1983) (known as 'Ray') from 1941 to 1957.
 She authored Lemuel (illustrated by Peter Scott, husband of Elizabeth Jane Howard, with whom Aickman had an affair) and Timothy Tramcar.

 He had been responsible for the general direction of the very successful Market Harborough Festival of Boats and Yachts, attended by more than 50,000 visitors.
 This was topped in 1962 when he directed the Waterborne concert with fireworks at the City of London Festival, with an audience of 100,000.

 With a keen interest in the theatre, ballet, and music, Aickman also served as a chairman of the London Opera Society (1954–69) and was active in the London Opera Club, the Ballet Minerva, and the Mikron Theatre Company (a company which performs via touring the canal waterways of Britain).

 In the mid-1970s, Aickman lived in a flat in Willoughby House on the Barbican Estate.
-In 1977 he moved to a flat in Gledhow Gardens, Earls Court, where he lived until his death.
+In 1977 he moved to a flat in Gledhow Gardens, Earl's Court, where he lived until his death.

 Aickman was diagnosed with cancer in the winter of 1979.
 He refused to have conventional treatment and consulted a homoeopath.
 He had planned to go to the US in the autumn of 1980, to receive a fantasy award, but he was too ill to travel, despite rallying in the summer.
 He died in the Royal London Homeopathic Hospital on 26 February 1981.
 His obituary appeared in The Times on 28 February.
 Later, there was a memorial concert at the Royal Society of Arts, at which various well-known people, including the naturalist Sir Peter Scott, paid tribute to him.

 In 2015 R. B. Russell and Rosalie Parker of Tartarus Press released a feature-length documentary on the life and work of Robert Aickman, which was premiered at the World Fantasy Convention.
 It includes interviews with friends of Robert Aickman, and the authors Reggie Oliver and Jeremy Dyson.
 It can now be seen on YouTube.